bluemix-enablement/bmx-setup/00-01-setup-machine/Setup_Windows.md

 If you have 64 bit Windows 7 or higher, follow these directions to install Docker with Toolbox.

 1. You must have virtualization enabled on your machine.
-This is not an issue if you are running Windows 10.
+This might be an issue if you are running Windows 10.
 However, if you are running Windows 7 or Windows 8, you must read and follow one set of these directions.

 	### Windows 8 or 8.1
 	Choose Start > Task Manager.
 Navigate to the Performance tab.
 Under CPU, you should see Virtualization: Enabled.